How to Debug Shared AR

 Debugging in Unity Editor using Playback and ParrelSync

-ParrelSync is a Unity editor extension that allows users to test multiplayer gameplay without building the project by opening a second Unity editor window and mirroring the changes from the original project.
+ParrelSync is a Unity editor extension that lets you test multiplayer gameplay without building the project by opening a second Unity editor window and mirroring the changes from the original project.

-2. in Clones Manager, click Open in New Editor to open the cloned project.
-When the original project is modified, the cloned project will get the latest as well.
+- In Clones Manager, click Open in New Editor to open the cloned project.
+When the original project is modified, the cloned project will also update.

-3. Run the project in Play mode on multiple editors.
+- Run the project in Play mode on every editor.
 Every instance should join the session and colocalize.
-Make sure both instances connect to the same Room.
+Make sure all instances connect to the same Room.

-Even though AR tracking does not fully work in the Unity Editor, testing Shared AR between the Unity Editor and devices is useful to inspect states and the scene hierarchy while running AR Multiplayer on the physical devices.
-ARDK also supports a "Mock Colocalization" mode, to test and debug between the Unity Editor and your devices.
-This mode only applies to networking functionality.
+Even if your application's AR tracking does not work well in the Unity Editor, debugging across platforms by using a device and the Unity Editor together is helpful for inspecting game states and the scene hierarchy in Unity while running AR multiplayer on a physical device.
+ARDK also supports a "Mock Colocalization" mode that lets you test and debug between the Editor and a device.
+(This mode only applies to networking functionality.)

-1. Select XR Origin in the Hierarchy.
-In the Inspector window, find the Shared Space Manager component, select Colocalization Type and choose MockColocalization.
+Select XR Origin in the Hierarchy.
+In the Inspector window, find the Shared Space Manager component, then select Colocalization Type and choose MockColocalization.

-2. In your script, test for the MockColocalization setting and setup the room with your own payload value.
+setting and set up the room with your payload value.
 For example:

 if (_sharedSpaceManager.GetColocalizationType() ==